Have you seen these pink Peruvian river dolphins?

 I mean you know that anyway right, everyone who’s reading this does.
 And to be completely honest I don't really care...
 Like if you asked me I’d say I’m very concerned about it, I’m upset, really upset about it but that's not really enough and… I have this friend H, a photographer, and a brilliant image maker.
 We were on holiday last year and she spent most of her time trying to collect all the plastic from the sea - shoveling it in her swimsuit as she swam.
 I had this reaction to her doing it, that it was awfully naive, and like..
 Jesus christ already - we’re on holiday...
 You’re just one person, it's literally an entire ocean, besides its fucking gross..

-But... ever since then, this image keeps appearing in my head.
+But ever since then, this image keeps appearing in my head.
 It’s of a sublime storybook beach in Puglia, Southern Italy.
 Clear blue sky, blue-er sea, pale sand, and glorious days of uninterrupted sunshine.
 In the middle of the frame there's an attractive, successful young 'creative' - blue tick, big clients, three hundred-thousand followers successful.
-Our camera is positioned close to the sand, so we’re looking up at her.
+Our eye is positioned close to the sand, so we’re looking up at her.
 Her blond hair's wet and the cool, salty sea water leaves the proud nipples on her perky breasts hard as it drips down the red designer swimsuit that clings to her athletic figure.
 The water catches the light as it drips over gently the tanned, soft skinned goose-pimpled thighs, down her impossibly long thin legs before making its way into the baking sand beneath her elegant feet.
 It’s a tilmley, titillating, fetishistic image of youth and vitality.
 It’s funky! - sexy! - cool!.. oh My..
 It’s everything the client dreamt of!
-Before you’ve had time to consider it you want to be on a beach, worry free, breathing in the scent of suntan lotion, remembering how much you like Solero’s and why you haven't ordered a Piña-Colada since the last time you got over excited at the beach-hut bar.
+Before you’ve had time to consider it you want to be on a beach, worry free, breathing in the scent of suntan lotion, remembering how much you like Solero’s and remembering why you haven't ordered a Piña-Colada since the last time you got over excited at the beach-hut bar.

-I’m sure you’ve seen countless iterations of this image.
-The aspirational woman in red, It's a picture that’s as generic as it is tantalising.
+I’m sure you’ve seen countless iterations of this image - aspirational woman in red.
+It's a picture that’s as generic as it is tantalising.
 Except this time there's detritus bulging out of the women's swimsuit.
 Lumps of plastic everywhere, sharp spikes trying to push through the expensive woven material.
 The woman’s reaching inside her costume, pulling out shredded plastic by the fistfull before dispensing it into her bag.
 As this scene played back in my reverie, I can't help but picture the plastic multiplying quicker than she can pull it out, multiplying at such a rate that it starts cutting through her skin, burrowing through her flesh.
 Growing it’s way into her organs and piercing everything this image is meant to stand for.

 Blue cloudless skies.